saylordotorg/course_hist302/Unit07.md

+---
+layout: default
+title: "HIST302: Medieval Europe"
+course_description: "An introductory survey of the history of the European Middle Ages and Renaissance.
+Analyzes Europe’s transformation from a feudal society to an early modern world of commercial and monarchical states."
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: The Late Middle Ages** <span id="7"></span> **While historians usually characterize the High Middle Ages as a period of prosperity and social advancement, the Late Middle Ages, by contrast,